Skip to content

 • unextractable: the key cannot be exported in any way.

-O Dinamo You just have the option of whether the key is exportable or not, regardless of the export method.
-The PKCS#11 extractable and sensitive options are related to the exportable keys option in the HSM.
-For example: a sensitive key cannot be exported, not even in encrypted form.
+Dinamo only has the option of the key being exportable or not, regardless of the form of export.
+The PKCS#11 extractable and sensitive options are related to the option of exportable keys in HSM.
+For example, a sensitive key cannot be exported even in encrypted form.

 PKCS#11 HSM Dinamo